Supporting Anal Cancer Screening in Primary Care for People Living with HIV

 Recognizing and responding to symptoms

-Common symptoms to ask about include:
+Common symptoms to ask about which could suggest anal cancer are:

 • Anal pain or itching.